jmabela/Route-optimization/README.md

 # Route-optimization

-Full stack platform to help users to organize their trip.
-Users can create their own accounts or log in.
-It comes with an autocomplete search box to assist users when entering foreign locations.
-It uses directions services, library places from Google Maps API.
-The platform makes API calls with Place Id and Lat/Long depending on what the user is requesting.
-Users need to add their destinations without specific order -- first destination will be start and end point.
-The app will optimize route and give back the fastest route available for the trip.
-App renders a map with the optimized route and gives step by step directions of the route.
-User can save and come back to their previous trips.
+Introducing a sophisticated full-stack platform meticulously crafted to enhance users' trip organization capabilities.
+This all-encompassing system empowers users with the ability to effortlessly create accounts or log in, while featuring a cutting-edge autocomplete search box to streamline the input of foreign locations.
+The platform harnesses the prowess of Google Maps API, leveraging its directions services and library places, to facilitate a seamless user experience.

+Through strategic API calls utilizing Place Id and Lat/Long data, the platform caters to individual user preferences.
+Of particular note, users can add destinations in a flexible, non-prescriptive order, with the initial destination serving as both the starting and ending point.
+The application then employs advanced algorithms to intelligently optimize the route, offering the swiftest itinerary available for the trip.
+A dynamic map interface not only displays the optimized route but also provides users with comprehensive, step-by-step directions for a hassle-free journey.

+Additionally, the system offers a robust trip saving feature, allowing users to store and revisit their previous trips at their convenience.
+This ensures a highly personalized and efficient travel planning experience.